-Collects blog posts by a specified Tumblr blog.
+Collects blog posts by a specified Tumblr blog using the Tumblr Posts API.

 Each Tumblr blog post collection can have multiple seeds, where each seed is a blog.
 The blog can be specified with or without the .tumblr.com extension.